Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

-Most of the traditional ML methods can capture complex nonlinear features with relatively simple structures but some cannot cope with large datasets, and some are easy to trapped by local optimal values.
-These problems of using a single classifier may lead to a high erroneous recognition rate.
+Most of the traditional machine learning methods can capture complex nonlinear features in data, but a single method, like LR \cite{fu2020wheat}, DT \cite{moreno2014extreme}, may be difficult to fit or fall into the local optimum when dealing with large-scale datasets, resulting in a high recognition error.
 Therefore, researchers try to integrate multiple classifiers to comprehensively utilize the advantages of different classifiers \cite{pena2014object, alsuwaidi2018feature}.
 The idea of integrating multiple classifiers has later extended to the field of ensemble learning (EL), which is nowadays one of the most representative and effective methods.
-Typical EL methods like RF \cite{van2018synergistic}, XGBoost \cite{liao2020synergistic} and GBDT \cite{lozano2022remote} are widely applied in agriculture classification and outperform other single classifier-based methods. \cite{som2021remote} summarizes current state-of-the-art techniques for sugarcane mapping and monitoring, where RF, SVM, and classification and regression tree are compared and RF shows the best performance.
+Typical EL methods like RF \cite{van2018synergistic}, and GBDT \cite{lozano2022remote} are widely applied in agriculture classification and outperform other single classifier-based methods.
+In addition, researchers are continuously working on constructing strong and robust feature extractors for classification.
+Recently, DL methods have gained increasing attention in crop classification and identification tasks, e.g., multi-type crop classification \cite{zhao2019evaluation,lei2021docc}, sorghum identification \cite{wang2019mapping}, soybean and maize crop \cite{xu2020deepcropmapping} mapping and so on.
+Most of the neural networks applied in agriculture classification are semantic segmentation networks, as crop classification and identification tasks need pixel-level labels.
+Huang et al. \cite{huang2021depth} verifies the effectiveness of four semantic segmentation models on identifying tobacco planting areas through UAV images.
+State-of-the-art networks such as ViT \cite{reedha2022transformer} and TransUNet \cite{niu2022hsi} are also applied in multi-type crop classification.